-- A. The FSC is vested by the Act on the Establishment of Financial Services Commission, etc. of the Republic of Korea.
-The FSC has broad statutory mandate to carry out four key functions: financial policy formulation, financial institution and market oversight, anti-money laundering, and supervision and instruction of the FSS.
-The FSC thus has the statutory authority to draft and amend financial laws and regulations and issue regulatory licenses to financial institutions.
-In addition, the FSC oversees cross-border matters such as supervising foreign exchange transactions conducted by financial institutions to ensure their financial soundness.
-In respect of anti-money laundering, Korea Financial Intelligence Unit (KoFIU), which was also integrated into the FSC as part of the reorganization, leads the government's anti-money laundering and counter-terrorism financing efforts. - B. The responsibilities of the FSS include the supervision and examination of all financial institutions in the Republic of Korea.
-As an implementation body of the FSC by the relevant laws, the FSS may accordingly participate in the implementation of this Memorandum. - C. The PRA is a subsidiary of the Bank of England and, together with the Financial Conduct Authority ("FCA"), forms the United Kingdom's "twin peaks" financial services regulatory structure.
+- A. The DFSA was established under Dubai Law No. 9 of 2004 and is the independent financial services and market regulator of the Dubai International Financial Centre (DIFC).
+The DFSA administers the DIFC Regulatory Law No. 1 of 2004, which provides, among other things, for the authorization, registration, recognition and supervision of financial service providers, including credit institutions, financial services and products related to credit institutions, securities, Islamic finance, collective investment schemes, asset management, trust services and insurance and reinsurance. - B. The PRA is a subsidiary of the Bank of England and, together with the Financial Conduct Authority ("FCA"), forms the United Kingdom's "twin peaks" financial services regulatory structure.
 The Prudential Regulation Authority (PRA) is responsible for the prudential regulation and supervision of banks, building societies, credit unions, insurers and major investment firms.
 In total the PRA regulates around 1,700 financial firms.
-The PRA's role is defined in terms of two statutory objectives: to promote the safety and soundness of these firms and, specifically for insurers, to contribute to the securing of an appropriate degree of protection for policyholders. - D. Banking and insurance are international industries.
+The PRA's role is defined in terms of two primary statutory objectives: to promote the safety and soundness of these firms and, specifically for insurers, to contribute to the securing of an appropriate degree of protection for policyholders.
+The PRA has a secondary objective of facilitating competition. - C. Banking and insurance are international industries.
 Many UK firms have operations overseas, and many firms domiciled overseas have subsidiaries or branches in the United Kingdom.
 Deposit-takers, investment and insurance firms are therefore supervised on a co-operative international basis, and the policy framework for this supervision is to a large extent agreed globally, including by the Basel Committee on Banking Supervision (BCBS), the International Association of Insurance Supervisors (IAIS) and the Financial Stability Board (FSB), to ensure that all jurisdictions uphold appropriate standards in their collective interest.
 The PRA, therefore, participates actively in global and European supervisory fora and bilaterally with third country partners, playing a full and active role with its counterparts in supervising crossborder firms, and seeking to be an influential and persuasive participant in international policy debates.
-This MoU therefore seeks to facilitate this participation and co-operation.

-E. The FSC and the FSS and the PRA, together with the Bank of England wish to enter into this MOU to provide a formal basis for co-operation, including for the exchange of information and investigative assistance.
-The FSC and the PRA believe such co-operation will enable them to perform their functions more effectively.
+This MoU therefore seeks to facilitate this participation and co-operation. - D. The Dubai Financial Services Authority ("DFSA") and the PRA wish to enter into this MOU to provide a formal basis for co-operation, including for the exchange of information and investigative assistance.
+The DFSA and the PRA believe such co-operation will enable them to perform their functions more effectively.